LostRhapsody/blackgate/README.md

 - OpenAPI Specification Support - Automatically add all the routes from an OpenAPI spec to your Gateway
 - Code Stub Generation - Generate code based on OpenAPI Specs or your Gateway's routes
 - OpenAPI Specification Generation - Generate barebones OpenAPI Sepcs based on your routes
-- API Health checks - confirm the status and uptime of an API and display it
-- Automatic API route backups - provide 'backup' routes for specific routes if that route's API is not available
 - Secure Credential Management - Currently, credentials are added per-route, but could be stored outside the route schema and managed independantly
 - Documentation support - include API documentation (or at the least, links to it) in the Gateway
-- Collections - combine related routes into a single API collection to keep routes organized
 - Payment Gateway support - Make it easy to set up PayPal, Stripe, and Braintree in your Gateway, switch between them during outages, and provide intuitive check-out form solutions
 - Import/Export for routes and metrics